Larisa-E/KaosTek/README.md

 - Read-optimized database views for the dashboard (OrderDetails, rapport)
 - Compact PHP codebase using mysqli and a single connection helper
 - Clear separation between public entry points and reusable code
+- Responsive UI built with Bootstrap 5 (CDN)

 ## Tech stack

 - PHP 8.x (procedural, server-rendered)
 - MariaDB/MySQL (InnoDB)
 - mysqli extension
+- Bootstrap 5 (via CDN) for styling/layout
+- HTML5 with minimal JavaScript; jQuery Slim included where convenient
+- Mermaid (docs) for the ER diagram in this README

 ## Project structure